oVirt/ovirt-site/source/release/4.1.7/index.html.md

 # oVirt 4.1.7 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.1.7 Fifth Release Candidate as of November 01, 2017.
+The oVirt Project is pleased to announce the availability of the 4.1.7 Sixth Release Candidate as of November 02, 2017.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.